GLL: A Differentiable Graph Learning Layer for Neural Networks: Implementation Numerical Experiments

-In this subsection, highlight the differences between the learned embeddings of neural networks when trained on GLL compared to a softmax-based classifier.
-When trained with GLL, the neural network's latent space recovers the underlying geometry of the data, which may be desireable for applications.
-Moreover, we visualize the effect on the decay parameter \(\tau\) from Section \ref{sec:tau}.
-Larger values of $\tau$ result in tighter clustering of the data in the latent space, at the expense of preserving the geometry.
-The tradeoff between these two will depend on the application; for now, we give a brief example with a toy dataset (two moons (\cite{scikit-learn})).
+In this subsection, we highlight the differences between the learned embeddings of neural networks when trained with a GLL compared to a softmax layer.
+Moreover, we demonstrate the effect on the embedding by modifying the decay parameter, \(\tau\), from Section \ref{sec:tau}.